Arverne, Queens: Redevelopment

 In the early 2000s, Mayor Michael Bloomberg started to revitalize Arverne with new housing and parks.
 This built upon a movement started in 1999, when 40 houses were built in the portion of the Arverne renewal area between Beach 59th and 61st Streets.

 As of 2003, 97 acre of the "Edgemere Urban Renewal Area" was to have 400 houses built within it.
 Of these, 47 acre would be houses, 35 acre would be a nature preserve, and 15 acre would be a segment of preserved dunes on the beach.

 Arverne and other parts of the Rockaways increasingly got attention and press as the redevelopment of the beachfront continued.
 To improve pedestrian accessibility, a section of Rockaway Freeway beneath the station was closed to through traffic and the Beach 67th Street–Gaston Avenue station was renamed Beach 67th Street–Arverne by the Sea as a symbolic recognition of the neighborhood's rebirth as a residential area and a summer waterfront destination.

 One of the largest developments, the 2,300-unit Arverne by the Sea, first opened to residents in 2006.
 Despite an economic downturn in 2008, the $1 billion development was mostly successful, and units sold at prices of up to $1 million.
 By 2012, Arverne by the Sea was largely developed.
 New restaurants and retail establishments arrived as part of an effort to make shopping available to local residents at a hub near the Beach 67th Street station.
 Phase I was completed in 2011; Phase II was begun in 2006.

 In October 2018, construction began on the Tides development.
-By mid-2019, Arverne was undergoing gentrification as new businesses were opening in the area, which was still over 60% black and 20% Hispanic/Latino.
-According to census data from the 2019 American Community Survey, black declined as a percentage of the population to 56.8%.
+By mid-2019, Arverne was undergoing gentrification as new businesses were opening in the area, which was still over 60% Black and 20% Hispanic/Latino.
+According to census data from the 2019 American Community Survey, the Black population declined as a percentage of the population to 56.8%.